pinefoambath/pinefoambath/README.md

 **GameDev.TV: Complete C# Unity Game Developer course**

-Learned C# as well as how to use the Unity game engine and generally built a solid foundation for game design and game development workflows and tech.
+Learned C# as well as how to use the Unity game engine.
+Built a solid foundation for game design and game development workflows and tech.